vscholl/neon_veg_classify_species/README.md

 At this point, this workflow has generated a collection of polygons that will theoretically intersect with independent pixels in the airborne remote sensing data.

 ### (3) download_aop_imagery

+#### VS-NOTE:
+To do:
+- Check that the area threshold is properly applied in the clip_overlap step, since geometries are converted from SF to Spatial
+- Remove invalid geometries after clip_polygon based on the sf::is_valid logical result